end-initiative/end-initiative/pages/activities.md

 ## Gambling

-Availability:                   Always
+Availability:                   Evening and Night

 Profitable Days:                1st, 7th, 9th

 There are certain areas of Bridgetown that you can go to if you know the right people to get in on some games of chance.
 Attending these gambling houses requires a successful Sneak check of DC 15 to not be noticed entering and bring attention to the establishment.
-Failing does not waste your time.
+Failing does not waste your time, but prevents you from gambling that night.
 If you are proficient in disguise kits, you have advantage on this Sneak check.

 Once inside you can choose to partake in cards or dice.
 All gambling is a double or nothing wager with a minimum of 5 gold and a maximum of 20.
 All wagers are declared before games begin.
 Gambling is held on Firstday, Seventhday, and Ninthday.